-Disciplinary Proceedings [F.S.
-489.129]
+39 Disciplinary Proceedings [F.S.
+489.129] 40

-Committing mismanagement or misconduct in the practice of contracting that causes financial harm to a customer.
+41 Committing mismanagement or misconduct in the practice of contracting that causes financial harm to a 42 customer.
 Financial mismanagement or misconduct occurs when:

-Valid liens have been recorded against the property of a contractor's customer for supplies or services ordered by the contract for the customer's job; the contractor has received funds from the customer to pay for the supplies or services; and the contractor has not had the liens removed from the property, by payment or by bond, within 75 days after the date of such liens;
+43 44 Valid liens have been recorded against the property of a contractor's customer for supplies or services 45 ordered by the contract for the customer's job; the contractor has received funds from the customer to 46 pay for the supplies or services; and the contractor has not had the liens removed from the property, by 47 payment or by bond, within 75 days after the date of such liens; 48

-The contractor has abandoned a customer's job and the percentage of completion is less than the percentage of the total contract price paid to the contractor as of the time of abandonment, unless the contractor is entitled to retain such funds under the terms of the contract or refunds the excess funds within 30 days after the date the job is abandoned; or the contractor and the customer.
-Monies Received by Contractors [F.S.
-489.126]
+49 The contractor has abandoned a customer's job and the percentage of completion is less than the 50 percentage of the total contract price paid to the contractor as of the time of abandonment, unless the 51 contractor is entitled to retain such funds under the terms of the contract or refunds the excess funds 52 within 30 days after the date the job is abandoned; or

-The contractor's job has been completed, and it is shown that the customer has had to pay more for the contracted job than the original contract price, as adjusted for subsequent change orders, unless such increase in cost was the result of circumstances beyond the control of the contractor, was the result of circumstances caused by the customer, or was otherwise permitted by the terms of the contract between
+53 54 The contractor's job has been completed, and it is shown that the customer has had to pay more for the 55 contracted job than the original contract price, as adjusted for subsequent change orders, unless such 56 increase in cost was the result of circumstances beyond the control of the contractor, was the result of 57 circumstances caused by the customer, or was otherwise permitted by the terms of the contract between 58 the contractor and the customer.